brandonrobertz/autoscrape-py/README.md

 A project of [Artificial Informer Labs](https://artificialinformer.com).

 This is an automated scraper of structured data from interactive web pages.
-The goal is to be able to point this scraper at any site with interactive search forms, pages, etc., and both crawl the site and extract any structured data.
+You point this scraper at a site and it will be crawled, searched for forms and structured data will be extracted.
+No brittle, site-specific programming necessary.

-The initial prototype version will use brute force, then machine learning and, finally, reinforcement learning.
-Note that while we could use other (Scala, Clojure, Go) languages for this, Python was selected because of the large ML and RL ecosystem.
+*This is a work in progress.* The initial prototype version uses brute force with a set of configuration options.
+Machine learning and, finally, reinforcement learning models are being developed.

 ## Setup & Running